 From here, you can see which URLs on the website are crawled the most by spiders.
 You can appropriately insert an internal link to your newly published articles or articles you want to boost the weight of on these pages, to guide spiders to crawl them.

-The same applies to popular articles; you can also insert internal links to your other articles for spider guidance.
-Then you can also check the indexing status, and for articles found not indexed, we can check the article quality and then submit them to search engines for crawling.
+Then you can also check the indexing status.
+For unindexed articles, we can check the article quality and submit them to search engines for crawling.

-Clicking the icon next to the number of URLs allows you to view the specific spider crawling situation.
-For example, in the image above, we can see that a spider named coccocbot crawled the website's sitemap.
 Then Naiba searched online and found that this search engine is from Vietnam.
-For our Chinese website, crawling by a Vietnamese search engine is meaningless, so it can be blocked directly.
-This blocking is done directly on the server, not via robots.txt, simple, crude, and effective.
+For Chinese websites, crawling by a Vietnamese search engine is meaningless, so it can be blocked directly.
+This blocking is done at the server level, not via robots.txt, simple and effective.

 The access path can visualize the spider access situation on your website.
 If you have an e-commerce website, you should pay attention to the crawling proportion of product pages for targeted optimization.